 The Funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the State considers revenues to be available if they are collected within 60 days of the end of the current fiscal year.
 Expenditures generally are recorded when the liability is incurred, as under accrual accounting.
 However, principal and interest on formal debt issues, claims and judgments, and compensated absences are recorded only when payment is due.
 Capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of formal debt issues and acquisitions under capital leases and installment purchases are reported as other financing sources.
 Significant revenue sources which are susceptible to accrual include charges for services and interest and investment income.
-All other revenue sources including fines, licenses, and other miscellaneous revenues are considered to be measurable and available only when cash is received.
+All other revenue sources including fines, licenses, and other miscellaneous revenues are considered to be measurable and available if they are collected within 60 days of the end of the current fiscal year.